 Rankings & Recognition

-Included in The Best Lawyers in America®, 2009-2017 published by Woodard/White; named to the New Jersey Super Lawyers® lists 2005-2017, published by Thompson Reuters; Rated AV Preeminent™ in both Legal Ability & Ethical Standards by Martindale-Hubbell® 1987-2017; Corporate Live Wire Magazine’s 2015 Legal Awards-Regional Mediator of the Year; Corporate Live Wire Magazine’s 2016 & 2017 M&A Award for Excellence in Mediation in M&A Disputes – USA; Acquisition International Magazine’s 2015 & 2016 Awards for Best for Complex Mediations-New Jersey; Wealth & Finance International Magazine’s 2015 & 2016 Awards for Best for Corporate Finance Law - New Jersey; Acquisition International Magazine’s 2016 Excellence Award: Most Outstanding for Corporate Finance Law-New Jersey; included in the Guide to the World’s Leading Women in Business Law, 2012, published by Legal Media Group/Euromoney; included in the Guide to the World’s Leading Insolvency and Restructuring Lawyers, 2010 & 2012, published by Legal Media Group/Euromoney.
+Included in The Best Lawyers in America®, 2009-2020 published by Best Lawyers Co, LLC; named to the New Jersey Super Lawyers® lists 2005-2020, published by Thompson Reuters; Rated AV Preeminent™ in both Legal Ability & Ethical Standards by Martindale-Hubbell® 1987-2020; Corporate Live Wire Magazine’s 2015 Legal Awards-Regional Mediator of the Year; Corporate Live Wire Magazine’s 2016 & 2017 M&A Award for Excellence in Mediation in M&A Disputes – USA; Acquisition International Magazine’s 2015 & 2016 Awards for Best for Complex Mediations-New Jersey; Wealth & Finance International Magazine’s 2015 & 2016 Awards for Best for Corporate Finance Law - New Jersey; Acquisition International Magazine’s 2016 Excellence Award: Most Outstanding for Corporate Finance Law-New Jersey; included in the Guide to the World’s Leading Women in Business Law, 2012, published by Legal Media Group/Euromoney; included in the Guide to the World’s Leading Insolvency and Restructuring Lawyers, 2010 & 2012, published by Legal Media Group/Euromoney.

 International Legal Consulting